DreamWaQ++: Obstacle-Aware Quadrupedal Locomotion With Resilient Multi-Modal Reinforcement Learning: The Proposed Learning Framework

-The proposed multi-modal context encoder is composed of three key modules.
-First, a hierarchical memory structure that provides extrapolated exteroception with a sampling rate equivalent to the control rate ($50~\mathrm{Hz}$).
-Second, the proprioceptive and exteroceptive encoders encode high-dimensional raw measurements from proprioceptive and exteroceptive sensors into lower-dimensional embeddings, respectively.
-Finally, the learned embeddings are fused by a multi-modal mixer, yielding a cross-modal embedding that efficiently captures the robot's internal and external states.

-\subsubsection{\textit{Hierarchical exteroceptive memory}}
+The control problem is formulated in a partially observable Markov decision process~(POMDP) setting with a goal to maximize the expected discounted future rewards, which in turn results in a policy:

+where $\textbf{a}$, $\gamma$, and $r$ are the action, discount factor, and rewards, respectively.
+This objective is optimized using the proximal policy optimization (PPO)~\cite{schulman2017proximal} algorithm, while also taking into account the auxiliary objectives related to the perception pipeline.

+We adopt a privileged learning setting using an asymmetric actor-critic architecture trained using the proximal policy optimization (PPO)~\cite{schulman2017proximal} algorithm.
+The actor, i.e. the policy receives partial and noisy observations ($\textbf{o}^\mathrm{p}_t$), akin to the real-world observations and the multi-modal context ($\textbf{z}^\mathrm{pe}_t$) as its input.
+The critic, by contrast, receives a privileged state that are accessible only in simulation.
+The policy network runs at a rate of $50~\mathrm{Hz}$, generating a target joint position that is tracked by a low-level PD controller, running at $200~\mathrm{Hz}$, to generate the joint torque commands.

+\subsection{Hierarchical Exteroceptive Memory}

-Employing raw exteroceptive measurements directly for a controller gives a substantial computational advantage.
-However, it also presents distinctive challenges that stem from the low-frequency nature of the sensor, which operates at a rate approximately two to five times lower than the frequency of the control loop and proprioceptive sensors.
-The asynchrony between these timeframes adds non-negligible delays into the control loop and substantially deteriorates the control performance.
-We call this phenomenon as a \textit{temporal sparsity} problem.
+Employing exteroceptive measurements in a controller presents distinct challenges due to the low-frequency nature of the sensor, which operates at approximately two to five times lower than the control loop and proprioceptive sensors.
+This asynchrony introduces non-negligible delays into the control loop, yielding degraded performance.

-We circumvent temporal sparsity by constructing a memory structure that builds a denser point cloud, $\textbf{o}^{\mathrm{e},K}_t$, around the robot by concatenating points from the last $K$ measurements with its $SE(3)$ transformation to the robot's current position (see section~\ref{supp:hierarchical_memory}).
-The transformation is done by using the estimated body linear velocity from the network and the body orientation of the robot from the IMU measurement.
-This strategy accounts for the dynamic movement of the 3D points and preserves the original measurements relative to the robot, resulting in more accurate and up-to-date inputs for decision-making during locomotion.
+We circumvent this issue using a memory structure that generates a denser point cloud, $\textbf{o}^{\mathrm{e},K}_t$, around the robot by concatenating points from the last $K$ measurements, each transformed to the robot's current position using $SE(3)$ transformations.
+Unlike approaches such as~\cite{hoeller2022neural,hoeller2023anymal}, which employ U-Net-based architectures for full scene reconstruction, we use autoregression solely to estimate the $SE(3)$ transformation of the robot’s body frame over time.
+This method avoids computationally intensive reconstruction while still providing temporally dense exteroception for the controller.